 Main steps towards the European Cultural Route of Reformation

-In the project meeting held in Plzen in May 2017 the partnership agreed on the European Cultural Route of Reformation becoming an "archipelago" Route and its managing body being an association.
+During the project meeting held in Plzen in May 2017, the partnership took crucial steps in deciding that the European Cultural Route of Reformation would become an "archipelago" route and its managing body an association.